OctopusDeploy/docs/docs/deployment-process/variables/library-variable-sets.md

 position: 20
 ---

-Octopus [variables](/docs/deployment-process/variables/index.md) can be added to library variables sets, which makes it possible to share variables between [projects](/docs/deployment-process/projects/index.md).
+Octopus [variables](/docs/deployment-process/variables/index.md) can be added to library variables sets, which make it possible to define variables for use with multiple [projects](/docs/deployment-process/projects/index.md).

 This can be useful if you have the same variables that are used across multiple projects.
 Instead of defining the variables for each project, you can define a set of variables in the Library Variable Set and then access them from every project that needs them.